la2050/archive/_projects/2014/divining-la-resilient-city-design-for-the-next-hundred-years.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Access to healthy food
+    - Number of households below the self-sufficiency standard
+    - Percent of imported water
+    - Acres and miles of polluted waterways
+    - Percentage of tree canopy cover (Dream Metric)
   impact_metrics: Water is essential to each and every one of these Which area(s) of LA does your project benefit?
 Other (elaborate): >- FQHCs that focus on special populations such as residents of public housing,